Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Ideal Ohm's Law and cross-field flow

 In contrast to the axisymmetric equilibrium, we showed for the time-dependent waves in Sec.~\ref{sec:WKBMvRxHD} that the solvability condition $\curl(\vec{u}\cross\vec{B}) = 0$ for the potential $\Phi$ in the ideal electrostatic Ohm's law \eqref{eq:OhmPhiLaw} is \emph{not} in general satisfied dynamically.
 Nevertheless, as the applicability of our relaxed dynamics is limited to very long timescales, it may be reasonable to assume that the electrostatic approximation $\vec{E} = -\grad\Phi$ still holds during dynamical evolution.
 Then we could build in the ideal Ohm's Law \eqref{eq:OhmPhiLaw} as a holonomic constraint by replacing $\vec{u}$ with $\vec{u}_\perp + u_\parallel\vec{B}/B$, the set of three free fields comprising the components of $\vec{u}$ being replaced by the set of two free fields $\{\Phi, u_\parallel\}$.

-However, adding extra constraints is against the spirit of the relaxation theory we have put forward in this paper, so we close instead by speculating that there may be physical cases where it is not necessary to impose the ideal Ohm's law.
+However, adding extra constraints is against the spirit of the relaxation theory we have put forward in this paper, so we advance here the speculation that there may be physical cases where it is not necessary to impose the ideal Ohm's law through the following heuristic argument: When a plasma is perturbed away from equilibrium, the turbulence level rises to activate relaxation mechanisms.
+Then a turbulent dynamo effect, \cite{Squire_Bhattacharjee_2016,Moffatt_2014,Yokoi_2013} comes into play, generating an ``anomalous'' e.m.f. such that the ideal Ohm's Law \eqref{eq:OhmPhiLaw} no longer applies.

-Ignoring the electrostatic-ideal-Ohm constraint might be justified physically through the following heuristic argument: When a plasma is perturbed away from equilibrium, the turbulence level rises to activate relaxation mechanisms.
-Then a turbulent dynamo effect, \cite{Squire_Bhattacharjee_2016,Moffatt_2014,Yokoi_2013}, comes into play, generating an ``anomalous'' e.m.f. such that the ideal Ohm's Law \eqref{eq:OhmPhiLaw} no longer applies.
-Thus, in formulating RxMHD it is reasonable not to apply the ideal Ohm's Law as a \emph{dynamical} constraint, though it is desirable to use equilibrium solutions satisfying \eqref{eq:OhmPhiLaw} as initial conditions.
+This is highly speculative and takes us well beyond the scope and motivation of this paper.
+As outlined in the Introduction, our main motivation is to develop a tractable and well posed computational method for calculating the slow dynamics of nonaxisymmetric toroidally confined plasmas based on the MRxMHD nested-toroidal-layer model.
+For this purpose it would suffice to show that, as the number of layers increase (so the depths of the layers decrease) the effect of any violation of the ideal Ohm's Law becomes progressively less significant.